Name: Internet Rags to Riches by Farren Lighton.

 In the area of accuracy, Internet Rags to Riches gets a lot of things right.
 I did believe that what I would find within this program would be outdated, especially on the traffic generation part, but most of it is fine by me.

 Here’s what impressed me:

-They give you a HUGE list of niches in alphabetical order.
+They give you a HUGE list of niches in alphabetical order (I’ve got a great list here).
 It’s a great way to brainstorm, but I wouldn’t depend on this list, especially if a niche you personally have in mind isn’t on it.
 If that’s the case, use the same methods and forget the list.
 It’s always better to start with something you know, trust me.
 If you don’t have a choice, use the list, it’ll really help.

 They really did a good job on explaining good and bad backlinking tactic which I admit I believed was going to be the downfall of this program before I actually read it.
 Lots of programs still push the same failed backlinking policies I am against.
 I agreed with just about everything they said.

 There is a good amount of training provided.
 You’re going to be busy for more than a few hours studying this stuff if you’re new.
 I do like the attention to detail in a lot of the lessons which somewhat reminded me of a program called Niche Blitzkrieg that in many ways looks a lot like the members area of this program, except Niche Blitzkrieg I feel is a much superior program, mainly due to the fact that it’s creator actually does the lessons and offers better support.
 I also believe there’s a community that goes along with that program, something which Farren’s program does not have.

 It’s an alternative program, but I did rate it much higher than Internet Rags to Riches.
 But neither of those programs are as good as my top pick: Wealthy Affiliate.